diehlpk/diehlpk.github.io/_posts/blog/2017-03-12-debugging-python.md

      8        41           23      0.6     11.8      if m > 0 and n > 0:
      9        41           66      1.6     33.8          return ackermann(m-1,ackermann(m,n-1))
 ```
-Here, we see e.g. that line 4 was called 90 times and all calls cost 42 time units which is 0.5 time untis for one call and this is 21.5% of the overall computation time of the code.
-With this information we can investigate where our code is slow and identif the bottleneck and may imrove it there, if possible.
+Here, we see e.g. that line 4 was called 90 times and all calls cost 42 time units which is 0.5 time units for one call and this is 21.5% of the overall computation time of the code.
+With this information we can investigate where our code is slow and identify the bottleneck and may improve it there, if possible.